znbm/fifthtouralpha/README.md

 their own styleguides and formatters.

 # Example Code
-Obviously, these are completely untested; most are adapted from C; some have small remnants of previous features (I still can't decide if lists should be totally static).
+Obviously, these are completely untested; most are adapted from C.
 Hopefully, though, they offer some insight into what ideomatic Fifth (could) look like.

 ```